If the coronavirus has shown one thing, it's that the current make-up of the football calendar has been rendered completely untenable.

 SHOULD FIFA BE WORRIED?

-Maybe not just yet.
-As Simon alludes to, "I don't believe players will stop international football because they either love their country, love the raised profile or both."
+Players play international football because they either love their country.
 There does remain an intrinsic sense of pride behind national team football, and the history that comes along with it.

 FIFA, in their Club Protection Programme release, stress they ‘recognise the role the clubs play in providing players for international competition’, a statement so glaringly obvious that it goes some way to represent the arrogance these bodies have when it comes to being granted access to players at all.